-This rice green chile chicken casserole is so good!
+Green chile chicken casserole recipe is so good, based on our green chile rice recipe !
 With hatch chiles and cream cheese inside topped with cheddar cheese it’s sure to be a great dinner.

-It’s hatch chile season again and our green chile chicken casserole is what you need to make tonight!
+This casserole is what you need to make tonight!
 Our family loved it!
 Whether you use fresh or canned chiles this cheesy comfort food is always a winner with adults and kids.
-Just one of our favorite quick and easy casseroles. (affiliate links present, originally published 6/19)
+Just one of our favorite quick and easy casseroles.

 Green Chile Chicken Casserole with Rice

-We started with this green chile rice and added that to our list of hatch green chile recipes!
+We started making this without the meat (linked at the top of the post) and added that to our list of hatch green chile recipes!
 Then we needed to go a step further and make one loaded with chicken too.

 With the creaminess of cream cheese and lots of cheddar cheese it’s kinda’ addicting I tell you.
 Now you have the choice to use mild hatch chiles or if you’re daring use the spicy ones!
 Totally up to you but we opt for mild in this house.